Code-Institute-Submissions/Trash-Tournaments/README.md

 + [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.
 + [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the two colours I had.
-+ [Colorhexa](https://www.colorhexa.com/) - I used this tool to give me the RGB values of my light blue colour for the ttstyle-fade class.
++ [Colorhexa](https://www.colorhexa.com/) - I used this tool to give me the RGB values of my light blue colour for the ttstyle-fade class (This class has such been removed but the technology was used in the development process and thus remained).
 + [GIMP](https://www.gimp.org) - I used this program to design the navigation menu, footer icons and wireframes.
-+ [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md intro.
++ [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
++ [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool to find an alternate background colour (using my previous colours) to provide a better colour contrast for accessibility.

 #### [Back to top](#contents)